-These days each and every one of us is has to think twice before we do any refurbishment work on our homes.
-We need to take into account if the cost of the work we want to do will have a positive impact on the value of our home and whether that money would be better spent elsewhere.
+These days each and every one of us is has to think twice before we do refurbishment work on our homes.
+We need to take into account if the costs of the work we want to do will have a positive impact on the value of our home.
+Or whether that money would be better spent elsewhere.
 In days gone past, we may well have gone ahead, knowing that the house value would catch up eventually.

-So, making the choice to make-over your kitchen is not one you will take lightly and you will want to do your research on what your best option is in financial terms.
+So, making the choice to make-over your kitchen is not one you will take lightly.
+You'll want to do your research on what your best option is in financial terms.
 Replacing your kitchen doors, worktops and even cabinets is likely to work out a much better deal than replacing your entire kitchen and you will be able to buy better quality.
 You could even install it yourself and save even more money.

 The following is a breakdown of what a new kitchen and installation may cost you and exactly how you are likely to save money by deciding to buy replacement kitchen doors.